The Kodaira dimension of even-dimensional ball quotients: Main results

 In contrast to the above approaches, this paper introduces an automorphic representation-theoretic method that is applicable even to complex balls $\B^n$, which are not tube domains.
 The celebrated studies \cites{Arthur_2013_book,KMSW,Mok_2015}, lead us to speculate that some of these lifting constructions are part of Arthur's multiplicity formula (e.g. ~\cites{2019_Chenevier_Lannes,2007_Ralf_classical_Saito-Kurokawa}).
 It describes the representation-theoretic structure underlying modular forms and ensures the existence of cusp forms.
 In this paper, we construct suitable modular forms via Arthur’s theory to enable the computation of birational invariants.

 By using the formula, one can expect to be able to construct modular forms on a broader class of modular varieties, even when a lifting construction is not known.
 However, determining the level of the constructed modular forms is generally technically challenging.
 In our context, this amounts to a problem of determining the global $A$-parameter corresponding to a cusp form of weight $n$ with level $\Gamma_L$.
-To address this, we reduce the problem to finding a suitable newform as predicted in Conjecture \ref{conj_normalized_newform} and show its existence when $D$ is prime through the Petersson trace formula.
+To address this, we reduce the problem to finding a suitable newform as described in Theorem \ref{thm:normalized_newform} and show its existence through the Petersson trace formula.
 When the archimedean component is a discrete series, the existence and enumeration of automorphic representations has been studied in several literature (e.g.~dimension formulas of Siegel modular forms \cite{2018_wakatsuki_dim_formula_general} and the limit multiplicity formulas \cites{2012_SW_Shin_automorphic_plancherel_density, 2019_shin_simon}).
-Nevertheless, no previous work appears to have established the existence of cuspidal automorphic representations with a prescribed level, let alone for those with limit of discrete series representations.
+Nevertheless, no previous work appears to have established the existence of cuspidal automorphic representations with a prescribed level.
+In particular, nothing is known for those associated with limits of discrete series, which is exactly our setting.

 To the best of our knowledge, this paper presents the first application of the theory of automorphic representations to the birational classification in algebraic geometry, specifically for modular varieties.